Web & Knowledge Manager

 President & CEO

 Edwin Torres joined Grantmakers in the Arts as president & CEO in October 2017.
 Torres served on the GIA board of directors from 2011 through 2016.
-He most recently served as deputy commissioner of cultural affairs for New York City, where he worked on elements of the city’s long-term sustainability plan, a study of and efforts to support the diversity of the city’s cultural organizations and the city’s first cultural plan.
+He most recently served as deputy commissioner of cultural affairs for New York City, where he collaborated on the development of the city’s long-term sustainability plan, a study of and efforts to support the diversity of the city’s cultural organizations and the city’s first cultural plan.
 Prior to joining the NYC Department of Cultural Affairs, he was a program officer with The Rockefeller Foundation, where he worked on the foundation’s support for arts and culture, jobs access, and resilience.
 He has also served in the dean’s office at Parsons the New School for Design, on the arts and culture team at The Ford Foundation as well as on the staff of the Bronx Council on the Arts.
 He holds a Master of Arts in Art History from Hunter College and a Master of Science in Management from The New School.